Get the Facts: How Long Does Percocet Stay in Your System?

-The question “How long does Percocet stay in your system?” arises when you worry about accidental overdose or interactions with other drugs or alcohol.
+“How long does Percocet stay in your system?” arises when you worry about accidental overdose or interactions with other drugs or alcohol.
 Percocet is a powerful narcotic pain medication, usually prescribed for intense, short-term pain felt after trauma or surgery.
 It is also sometimes used for cases of severe chronic pain.
-This prescription drug is often seen as a safer way to get high because it is legal to purchase (it is available with a prescription).
+This prescription drug is often considered a safer way to get high because it is legal to purchase (it is available with a prescription).

 What Does Percocet Do To Your Body?

 Percocet is an opioid, which means it is derived from the same source as drugs like heroin and morphine.
-Opioids work on receptors in the brain to intercept pain and release neurotransmitters associated with feelings of euphoria and happiness.
+Opioids work on receptors in the brain to intercept pain and release neurotransmitters associated with euphoria and happiness.
 How long does a Percocet stay in your system?
-Percocet usually leaves the system within 17.5 hours, but it can be detected in certain drug screenings longer than that, due to metabolites the drug leaves behind.
+Percocet typically departs the body after 17.5 hours, but it may remain detectable in some drug tests for a prolonged time because of the metabolites it leaves behind.